MicrosoftCloudEssentials-LearningHub/azDataBase-Freeing-Unused-Space/README.md

 ----------

+> [!IMPORTANT]
+>  Please note that `these demos are intended as a guide and are based on my personal experiences.
+For official guidance, support, or more detailed information, please refer to Microsoft's official documentation or contact Microsoft directly`: [Microsoft Sales and Support](https://support.microsoft.com/contactus?ContactUsExperienceEntryPointAssetId=S.HP.SMC-HOME)

 > Microsoft offers a variety of database solutions, both relational and non-relational.
 Quick overview about strategies for managing and reducing their size, ensuring optimal performance and efficient use of storage resources.
 It's essential to `follow best practices and monitor the operation to avoid potential issues like long-running commands or blocking sessions`.

 <details>